h5md/h5md/draft.rst

 * ``creator_version``: The version of the program that created the file, as a string containing proper identification for the given program.
-* ``version``: The version of the H5MD specification that the file conforms to. ``version`` is a dimension \[2\] integer dataset.
-The first element is the major version number and the second element the minor version number.
+* ``version``: The version of the H5MD specification that the file conforms to. ``version`` is a dimension \[2\] integer dataset, with the first element as the major version number and the second element as the minor version number.
 * ``author``: The author of the simulation, or experiment, of the form ``Real Name``.
 * ``author_email``: An email address of the author, of the form